 No triggers on the table.

-If you are updating the table contents, make sure to use a snapshot isolation level transaction to prevent Writer blocking Readers.
+If you are updating the table contents, make sure to use a snapshot isolation level transaction in the classifier function to prevent Writer blocking Readers.
 Note that using the

 NOLOCKhint should also mitigate this.